-If deploying via Apache/WSGI, there's a serious problem which can occur if any non-ASCII characters are found in your filenames.
-Basically, by default the WSGI process will be launched with a \$LANG of C, making ascii the default encoding for various things, including the filesystem encoding as reported by sys.getfilesystemencoding().
+If deploying via Apache/WSGI, in EL7 (CentOS 7, RHEL7) there's a serious problem which can occur if any non-ASCII characters are found in your filenames.
+Basically, by default the WSGI process will be launched with a \$LANG of C, making ascii the default encoding for various things, including the filesystem encoding as reported by sys. getfilesystemencoding().
 If you try and import any files with non-ASCII characters in the filename, you can end up with absurd errors like this in your logs: